varsha1241/CSC8631--Exploratory-Data-analysis-and-Management/README.md

 and now again try knitting it , you will see the render will start downloading and once the execution completes you will be able to see a pdf file opening.

 If u still face any issues you can try this command tinytex::reinstall_tinytex() and execute it and again knit it and check.
+5. If, you have a pop up on your screen saying , Rendering R Markdown documents requires updated versions of the following packages: stringi, stringr.
+Do you want to install these packages now? give Yes

 Additional Setup Instruction: